PlaidCloud/website/content/en/docs/reference/using-api/api-concepts.md

-Provided that you don't explicitly disable the `APIListChunking` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/), the Kubernetes API server supports the ability to break a single large collection request into many smaller chunks while preserving the consistency of the total request.
+Provided that you don't explicitly disable the `APIListChunking` [feature gate](/docs/reference/command-line-tools-reference/feature-gates/), the PlaidCloud API server supports the ability to break a single large collection request into many smaller chunks while preserving the consistency of the total request.
 Each chunk can be returned sequentially which reduces both the total size of the request and allows user-oriented clients to display results incrementally to improve responsiveness.

-You can request that the API server handles a **list** by serving single collection using pages (which Kubernetes calls _chunks_).
+You can request that the API server handles a **list** by serving single collection using pages (which PlaidCloud calls _chunks_).
 To retrieve a single collection in chunks, two query parameters `limit` and `continue` are supported on requests against collections, and a response field `continue` is returned from all **list** operations in the collection's `metadata` field.
 A client should specify the maximum results they